Hood River, Oregon: Parks and recreation

 Hood River is the western gateway to the Mount Hood Scenic Byway and to a major section of the Historic Columbia River Highway.
 Hood River is considered a "sports mecca" and offers some of the best spots for windsurfing, kitesurfing, kayaking, standup paddleboarding, skiing and mountain biking—all for which it draws considerable national attention from many media outlets, such as the New York Times and National Geographic Adventure.
 The Port Commission has built a protected harbor for learning windsurfing called "The Hook".
 The city also features the family- and wind-sport–friendly Waterfront Park, a public pool, a skate park, biking trails, and several small public parks and ball fields.
 The valley is also home to two 18-hole golf courses.
-Further, the nation’s oldest volunteer search and rescue crew serving a mountain area, the Crag Rats, has its base in Hood River.
+Further, the nation's oldest volunteer search and rescue crew serving a mountain area, the Crag Rats, has its base in Hood River.

 Education

 Public primary and secondary schools in Hood River are part of the Hood River County School District.
 Representing the change in town culture is the new garden, greenhouse and zero-energy music and science building at Hood River Middle School as part of the new Outdoor Classroom Project.

 The city is also served by an extension campus of Columbia Gorge Community College, based in The Dalles.
 Horizon Christian School is a private school serving grades kindergarten through twelfth grade (K–12).
 Horizon competes at the 1A level of the Oregon School Activities Association, while the public Hood River Valley High School competes at the 5A level.
 The city also is home to the Mid-Columbia Adventist School.

+In 2017, theatre educator Rachel Harry received the Excellence in Theatre Education Award, presented at the 71st Tony Awards ceremony.
+She was an honorable mention for this award the year prior.
+The award recognizes the integrity and excellence of the theatre program Harry has built since 1986 at the Hood River Valley High School and of her wider work throughout the community.